Best Classical Crossover SingersWhich one do you think is the best Classical Crossover Singer?

-David is not only the best tenor in Gospel music today, he is also the best Classical tenor!
+David is not only the best tenor in gospel music today, but he is also the best classical tenor!

 Simply the most beautiful singing voice in the world.

-Among the women, Sarah is in league by herself.
-NOBODY brings what she does to the musical table.
+Among the women, Sarah is in a league by herself.
+Nobody brings what she does to the musical table.
 On a scale of 1 to 100, Sarah stands alone near the top with Katherine Jenkins coming in at about 75.
-Jackie Evancho and Charlotte Church rate in the sixties with the rest below the 50 mark.
-Sarah's Brightman's DVD 'Symphony: Live in Vienna' heard via a quality sound system is unquestionable evidence of the musical standing.
+Jackie Evancho and Charlotte Church rate in the sixties, with the rest below the 50 mark.
+Sarah Brightman's DVD 'Symphony: Live in Vienna', heard via a quality sound system, is unquestionable evidence of her musical standing.

-With her pitch perfect 8 octave range and natural melody, Hayley Westenra has the perfect combination of talent.
+With her pitch-perfect octave range and natural melody, Hayley Westenra has the perfect combination of talent.
 She always presents with a professional, refined stage presence that carries her beauty and sophistication.
 Most other female singers of the modern age should look and learn from her.

 I love her voice.
-I bought one of her cd.
-Since I bought it last year in December... so yes.
-I bought her christmas cd.
-Her christmas cd that I bought is Winter Magic.
-I like the songs from that cd. - Iamnotlazy
+I bought one of her CDs.
+Since I bought it last year in December, so yes, I bought her Christmas CD.
+The Christmas CD that I bought is Winter Magic.
+I like the songs from that CD.

-She used to be a classical singer but she goes to pop in 2005?
-I don't really know. - Iamnotlazy
+She used to be a classical singer, but she switched to pop in 2005?
+I don't really know.

 The singer with the wonderful voice.

-Mark Vincent won Australia's Got Talent in 2009 at the tender age of 15 when he already possessed the voice of a grown man.
-His version of "Nessun Dorma" (at aged 15) is MIND-BLOWING!
-Since winning, he has released 7 albums (one with fabulous Australian artist, Marina Prior), all charting extremely well.
-Mark has also had roles in 2 musicals - "Dirty Dancing" & "My Fair Lady" - & he has been the special guest of Dame Katherine Jenkins on 2 of her concert tours.
+Mark Vincent won Australia's Got Talent in 2009 at the tender age of 15, when he already possessed the voice of a grown man.
+His version of "Nessun Dorma" at aged 15 is mind-blowing!
+Since winning, he has released seven albums, one with fabulous Australian artist Marina Prior, all charting extremely well.
+Mark has also had roles in two musicals - "Dirty Dancing" and "My Fair Lady" - and he has been the special guest of Dame Katherine Jenkins on two of her concert tours.